Optimus-CombatAI/Hafifa/clean_code/README.md

 Your mission is to take the code and organize it as much as you can.
 To help you, you have a git repo that sums up the principles of Python Clean Code.

+You should choose both linter and formater of your choise, run it on the code and present it in the CR.

 Good luck!